Filing a Formal Claim With an Insurance Company

 At this point, you need a lawyer with negotiating experience.
 Insurance companies are full of tricks, but a skilled personal injury lawyer won’t fall for them.

 If your efforts at ADR are going nowhere, especially if the opposing party seems to be simply waiting for the statute of limitations deadline to expire, you might need to file a lawsuit.
 Since you can always withdraw a lawsuit before the final verdict, filing a lawsuit doesn’t necessarily mean giving up on ADR.
+There are three main reasons why you might want to file a lawsuit even if you still hope to resolve your claim through ADR:

 - To show the other side that you mean business.
 The judge will schedule a trial, which will put an end to any stalling by the other party.
 If you have a claim for a catastrophic injury, this tactic will definitely get the opposing party’s attention.